Why Trust OMD?

 • Bachelor’s degree in a science or science education field

-• Valid teaching license or equivalent experience in education (preferred for advanced licensure track)
+• Valid teaching license or equivalent education experience (preferred for licensure track)

 University of Georgia — MEd in Science Education

 Graduates qualify for a teaching certification upgrade in Georgia and many other states.
-UGA provides robust support for online learners, including access to digital libraries, technical support, and career services.
+Online students also receive access to career services, digital libraries, and technical support.

 Admissions Requirements: